Apprenticeships for Employers

 During this part of the apprenticeship the apprentice will work with their Damar coach and their employer to develop their knowledge and skills and put these into practice.
 Some apprenticeships have qualifications embedded within them (accountancy and law for example) and so the apprentice may need to take exams.

-The exact delivery method varies according to the needs of the apprentice, the employer and the qualification but all of our apprenticeships involve blended delivery model, which combines 1:1 meetings and group workshops with Damar coaches and expert tutors with online learning, webinars and e-tutorials delivered via our virtual learning environment, Damar OpenLearning.
+The exact delivery method varies according to the needs of the apprentice, the employer and the qualification but all of our apprenticeships involve blended delivery model, which combines 1:1 (virtual) visits, workshops and group coaching sessions with Damar coaches and expert tutors with online learning, webinars and e-tutorials delivered via our virtual learning environment, Damar OpenLearning.
 This gives apprentices access to more specialist teaching content and the flexibility to access content at times that suit them and the employer.
-Most apprentices need to spend around 20% of their time on their studies.
+All apprentices need to spend time doing their apprenticeship work during normal contracted working hours, as set out in their training plan.
+Most Damar apprentices spend six to eight hours a week on their apprenticeship.

 - A test (often online)